 - ▶ Writing checks from the Write Checks window

-- ▶ Writing checks from the Checking register
+- Writing checks from the Checking register

-- ▶ Recording deposits

-- ▶ Recording transfers
+- Recording deposits and transfers

 - ▶ Voiding and deleting transactions

+- ► Handling NSF checks

 - Searching for transactions

-This is it.
-You're finally going to do those everyday QuickBooks things: entering checks, deposits, and transfers.
+In a sense, a small business's finances and cash flows revolve about the business's checkbook.
+Which means this chapter is mighty important.
+Here, you're finally going to see how to do those everyday checkbook things using QuickBooks: entering checks, deposits, and transfers.
 Along the way, you also find out about some neat tools that QuickBooks provides for making these tasks easier, faster, and more precise.